stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

   set of Byzantine failures to the point that no quorum containing `v` consists entirely of correct nodes.
-(Nonetheless, accepting `a` is not sufficient to act on it, as doing so could violate agreement, which is worse than merely getting stuck from a lack of correct quorum.)
+(Nonetheless, accepting `a` is not sufficient to act on it, as doing so could violate agreement, which is worse than merely getting stuck from a lack of any correct quorum.)

 (#fig:voting) illustrates the federated voting process.
 A node `v`